What is the Claude Code Swarm feature? Agent Teams, explained

 We're moving past the era of chatbots and into the era of agent orchestration.
 Gartner reports a 1,445% surge in multi-agent system inquiries from Q1 2024 to Q2 2025.
 By the end of 2026, they predict 40% of enterprise applications will include task-specific AI agents.

-Swarm mode is Anthropic's answer to this shift.
-Instead of one powerful model trying to do everything, you get a team of focused specialists coordinating toward a goal.
+Claude Code agent teams are Anthropic's answer to this shift.
+Instead of one powerful model trying to do everything, you get an agent team of focused specialists coordinating toward a goal.
 It's how human engineering teams work - and now it's how Claude works too.

 The implications extend beyond code.
 If multi-agent orchestration works for software development, it works for other complex knowledge work: research, analysis, content creation, planning.
 The patterns Claude Code is pioneering today will shape how we interact with AI systems tomorrow.